Spaghetti all'assassina: History

 The debut of spaghetti all'assassina on restaurant menus most probably took place in the late 1960s and early 1970s.
 Some trace the original dish back to the Marc'Aurelio restaurant in the city centre of Bari, which eventually closed down.
 According to Felice Giovine, though, a historian of Apulian cuisine, spaghetti all'assassina originates from Al Sorso Preferito, a restaurant in the city centre of Bari, where it was created in 1967 by Foggian chef Enzo Francavilla at the request of two customers from Northern Italy.
 Due to its spiciness, they jokingly called Francavilla assassino ('murderer'), a word from which the name of the dish later derived.
 This is also the version of events favoured by the Accademia dell'Assassina, a group of culinary experts and enthusiasts founded in Bari in 2013 to protect against the diffusion of the recipe.

 Spaghetti all'assassina was immediately very successful and spread throughout the city, but in the 1980s it began to disappear.
-It was brought back into vogue in 2013 by the Accademia dell'Assassina, gaining popularity thanks to subsequent mentions in mass culture: notoriety mainly came from the episode Spaghetti all'assassina from the RAI series Le indagini di Lolita Lobosco (2021).
+It was brought back into vogue in 2013 by the Accademia dell'Assassina, gaining popularity thanks to subsequent mentions in mass culture: notoriety mainly came from the episode Spaghetti all'assassina from the RAI series Lolita Lobosco (2021).

 The dish has seen renewed interest in Italy due to the Mediterranean noir novels La casa nel bosco and Spaghetti all'assassina.